The 15 Most Essential Food Experiences in Denver

 Buns and dumplings and noodles, oh my!
 Denver may not have its own Chinatown like some bigger cities, but that doesn’t mean we’re lacking in stellar Chinese cuisine.
 Want proof?
 Bring a group to this popular spot for dim sum feasts.
-The roving carts are currently on hold, but you can still order plate after plate of goodness, plus their entire dim sum menu is now available to go too.
+The roving carts are back in business, ready to serve up plate after plate of goodness, plus their entire dim sum menu is now available to go too.
 Don’t miss the pork and shrimp shu mai, fried shrimp dumplings with mayo (yes, just dip it!), and salt & pepper squid.

-This spot may be the oldest bar in Denver but they’ve been able to learn some new tricks as they’ve reopened post-COVID.
-With new igloo-style outdoor seating where you can sip and eat with friends in safety and on comfy chairs and couches, they’ve reimagined their bar experience.
+Not even a pandemic could stop the oldest bar in Denver from continuing its legacy.
 Former patrons Jack Kerouac and Neal Cassady may be a bit confused by the new set-up if they wandered by today, but after sipping some whiskey, they’d probably settle in just fine.
-One thing that hasn’t changed, though, is the much loved, must try burger: the JCB, located with jalapeno cream cheese.
+One thing that hasn’t changed, though, is the much loved, must try burger: the JCB, properly oozing with jalapeno cream cheese.

 Goldsmith and Hampden South